timothyjward/osgi.enroute.site/_tutorial/020-tutorial_qs.md

     -runfw: org.apache.felix.framework
     -runee: JavaSE-1.8

-As shown the bndrun contains a `runrequires` defining the key bundles in the application, but no `runbundles` listing the actual bundles needed at runtime.
-The `runbundles` can be calculated for us automatically.
+As shown, the bndrun contains a `runrequires` statement that specifies a [capability](../FAQ/200-resolving.html#namespaces); i.e. the implementation for `quickstart`.
+However, no `runbundles` a currently listed; i.e. the actual bundles needed at runtime to create `quickstart`.

+The `runbundles` are automatically calculated for us via the process of [resolving](../FAQ/200-resolving.html).

 <div>
  <ul class="nav nav-tabs" role="tablist">